secwexen/aapp-mart/CONTRIBUTING.md

 - Include a clear description of the changes
 - Reference related issues or discussions when applicable
 - Include necessary documentation updates if functionality or CLI changes

+### Issue Labels

+We use GitHub labels to guide contributors:
+- `good first issue` → beginner-friendly tasks
+- `help wanted` → tasks where community support is welcome

 ### Code Review Process